garrandall/popular-music-data/tracks/you-ve-got-my-soul-on-fire-the-temptations.md

 I like it, like it, like it, like it, like it, baby, oh, baby

-Ooh, girl, I like it
+Oh, girl, I like it
-Ooh, ooh, woo, woo, woo, mmm, mmm, mmm
+Oh, oh woo, woo, woo, mmm, mmm, mmm
 Don't stop, Lord, don't stop, I like it
-Ooh, ooh, ooh, ooh, ooh, oh, baby
+Oh, oh oohohohh,oh, baby

 When you put your loving arms around me
 Girl, my mind, body and soul you control